smartschat/cort/COREFERENCE.md

 ### Features

 By default, **cort** runs with a standard feature set.
+Each feature takes as input a mention or a pair of mention, and outputs a tuple: the name of the feature and the value of the feature.
+The value can be a string, a boolean, or a numeric value.

 You can define your own set of features and give it as a parameter to the toolkit.
 To do so, write the function names (using the full paths) of the features in a text file.
 As an example, here is the standard feature set:

 ```
 cort.coreference.features.fine_type